VirajMadhu/Brick-Breaker-Game/README.md

-# Ball Breaker
+# Brick Breaker Game (Java)

-Ball Breaker is a classic arcade-style game developed in Java 11.
+Brick Breaker is a classic arcade-style game developed in Java 11.
 Use the left and right arrow keys to control the paddle, keep the ball in play, and break all the bricks to earn points.
 If you miss the ball, you lose the game, but you can restart it anytime by pressing the Enter key.

 ### Game Features